 More than ten years ago, I wrote how Cameron Hallopeter deserved to be considered one of our heroes too, along with Wesley Autrey.
-Cameron and Wesley spent time in a New York subway together.
+Cameron and Wesley spent time under a New York subway train together.
 One of the men had epilepsy; the other was considered a hero.

 I called my blog, “If I Talk About It, Will You Listen?”
 The posts and videos operated more like an online discussion board.
 It ran for over three years.
-I met many wonderful people through that site and felt fortunate to provide a service that I didn’t offered anywhere else.
-When the new epilepsy site was created, many of us were left behind, including me… and I was known by the foundation.
+I met many wonderful people through that site, and I felt fortunate to provide a service that I didn’t find offered anywhere else.
+When the new epilepsy site was created, many of us were left behind.
+Even I was left behind… and I was known by the foundation.
 I wasn’t invisible.
 I attended seven consecutive National Walks.
 In addition to writing for the site, I photographed events.
 I felt bad for me, but I also felt bad for the people who counted on me to be their voice.

 I was never asked to write for the new site.
 Did they ask other people with epilepsy to write columns and moderate discussions?
 I don’t know.
-Did they just ignore me?
-Did they realize that it mattered that we had a voice?
+Did the people without epilepsy assume that there weren’t people with epilepsy communicating with each other?
+Did they realize that it mattered whether we had a voice?
 As far as I know, nobody asked me about moving my column over to the new site.
 It seemed like they just wanted to turn down the gaslights and have slowly disappear.

 If our epilepsy institutions don’t listen to us, can we really expect the larger community to value us?
 Can we expect our bosses and friends to value us?
 Can we expect our spouses, our family, and our church to see the sacred in each of us… or will they only see the tragic?